DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/custom-directive.md

 ## What is a directive and what are the different types?

+Directives allow us to instruct Angular how to transform the DOM when rendering a template.

+There are three types of directives in Angular

+**Attribute Directive**
+- Used to alter the appearance and behavior of DOM elements.
+- Examples of Angular attribute directives are ngStyle and ngClass.
+- You can create your own attribute directives to encapsulate common logic.
+Basically, anything you can do to the DOM in HTML, you can do programmatically with a custom attribute directive (i.e. add, remove, change styles, add; set a property like  a label, add or remove a class, etc.)

+**Structural Directive**
+- Used to alter the structure of the DOM.  `*` indicates a structural directive.
+- Examples of Angular structural directives are *ngIf and *ngFor
+- You can create your own structural directives to encapsulate common logic.

+**Components**
+- Components are directives with a template!

-## What might we use an attribute directive for?
+## What might we use a custom attribute directive for?

 Let's suppose a crazed visual designer has asked us to create a new look and feel for an input element in your app.
 I say crazed because the visual designer has provided the following requirements for our input field:
-- input should be an oval shape with no indication of focus to mess up the shape
+- Input should be an oval shape with no indication of focus to mess up the shape
 - Limit of 10 characters
 - Input should be twice the height of normal inputs
 - Font size should be 24px
-- When the user enters an odd number of characters, the Input background switches to blue
+- When the user enters an odd number of characters, the Input background switches to green
-- When the user enters an even number of characters, the Input background switches to green
+- When the user enters an even number of characters, the Input background switches to blue
-- Therefore as user enters characters the background will switch from blue to green to blue to green, etc.
+- Therefore, as user enters characters the background will switch from green to blue to green to blue to green, etc.
 - When the user reaches the 10 character limit, the shape returns to normal
 - Placeholder value should be, quite fittingly, 'my funky input'

 Assuming this is a one-off request, we grit our teeth and decide to implement this in the component like this: